 Well, it turns out that you can perform location searches in Duckduckgo from any device, and Duckduckgo will use Apple Maps to fulfill the search.
 Not only that, Duckduckgo doesn’t send any personally identifiable information to Apple to achieve this.

 Here’s what Duckduckgo had to say about this:

 “We do not send any personally identifiable information such as IP address to Apple or other third parties.
-For local searches, where your approximate location information is sent by your browser to us, we discard it immediately after use.
-You are still anonymous when you perform map and address-related searches on DuckDuckGo.”
+For local searches, where your browser sends your approximate location information to us, we discard it immediately after use.
+You are still anonymous when performing map and address-related searches on DuckDuckGo.”

 1. From your web browser, go to https://duckduckgo.com.

 2. Type the address you’re looking for in the search field and press Enter.

 3. Click the Maps link right under the search bar.
 The full Maps page is displayed.